Lifestyle business photoshoot advice:

 The ideal photoshoot would provide:

-• If you’re planning on cropping images in the future for in-house graphics, ask that the photographer doesn’t shoot a blurry foreground.
-For example shooting through leaves can give a fuzzy green outline which looks strange when cropped
+- If you’re planning on cropping images in the future, ask the photographer to avoid taking artistic but blurry foregrounds.
+For example, shooting through leaves can give a fuzzy green outline which looks strange when cropped

-• Include specific object photos, not just ‘the big picture’ – for example a vase on a table, rather than just everyone sat around a table.
-Or the saddle on a horse, not just a group of riders.
+- Include specific object photos, not just ‘the big picture’ – for example a vase on a table.
+Or the saddle on a horse.

 Understand you won’t get the photos straight away